 Docosahexaenoic (DHA) and eicosapentaenoic (EPA) are two of the omega-3 fatty acids and are called marine fatty acids as they are mostly found only in fish.
 The best sources of these are sardines, herrings, salmon, and others.

-Alpha-linolenic acid (ALA) is an essential fatty acid whose recommended amount is from 0.5 to about 1.6 grams, and this depends on sex and age.
+Alpha-linolenic acid (ALA) is an essential fatty acid whose recommended amount is from 0.5 to about 1.6 grams, depending on sex and age.
 When talking about one single tablespoon of flaxseed oil, it has over 7 grams of this.
-If you want the complete benefit of this, it has to be converted into DHA and EPA, something that the body does not do efficiently.
+If you want this complete benefit, it has to be converted into DHA and EPA, something the body does not do efficiently.
 When compared to fatty fish, fatty fish is better than flaxseed oil

 Extra-Virgin Olive Oil